nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **Format:** `add n/TITLE l/LINK s/START_TIME d/DURATION [t/TAG]…`

 START_TIME must follow the format `yyyy-M-d HHmm` (e.g. `2022-3-20 0900`) and must not be in the past.</br>
-DURATION is in minutes and must be an integer between 1 and 10000.
+DURATION is in minutes and must be an integer between 1 and 10000.</br>
+The meeting link must start with _https://_ or _http://_for it to be valid.

 **Examples:**